Table of Contents

 Best Barbell Collars

-The Titan Metal Collars are not only the best collars OSO produces, but also the best collars currently being made.
-We have yet to find a pair of collars that hold weight on as well, or are as easy to use as the OSO Collars.
+Rogue has taken the best barbell collars of all time, OSO Collars, bought the company, and retooled the design to make these, the Rogue USA Aluminum Collars.
+We have yet to find a pair of collars that hold weight as well or are as easy to use as these collars from Rogue/OSO.

-The Metal Titan Collars are OSO's latest invention and feature rubberized interior plugs that grip the bar and prevent it from slipping, a longer handle that provides more leverage for tightening while on the barbell, as well as a frame made of 6061 Billet Aluminum that is tougher than any collars we've used.
-The OSO Titan Collars also happen to look pretty great with a wide-range of colors available.
+The USA Aluminum Collars are Rogue's updated invention and feature a rubberized interior that grips the bar and prevents it from slipping, a longer handle that provides more leverage for tightening while on the barbell, as well as a frame made of 6061 Billet Aluminum that is tougher than any collars we've used.
+These collars also happen to look pretty great with a wide range of colors available, including a new Cerakote option (it seems everything is getting Cerakoted these days.

-Barbell collars is not an area that you should skimp on.
+Barbell collars are not an area that you should skimp on.
 If you buy a good pair of collars, they should outlast you and keep you from getting hurt from plates flying off the bar.
-The OSO Titan Metal Collars are our pick for the best barbell collars available.
+The Rogue USA Aluminum Collars are our pick for the best barbell collars for most people.

 The Rogue HG 2.0 Collars are our budget pick for the best barbell collars for CrossFit.
 The Rogue HG 2.0 Collars are made by LockJaw and are an updated version of the original and very popular HG 1.0 Collars.